Gluten-Free Bread Recipe (Perfectly Soft and Fluffy!)

 Why is my gluten-free bread sticky or gummy?

 If you notice your gluten-free bread dough is too sticky, it usually means you have too much liquid in the dough, or you didn’t bake the bread long enough.
-The best way to fix sticky dough is to add more gluten-free flour or bake it for a longer time period.
-Some gluten free flour blends are very starchy, and you need to use more flour with these blends than other blends.
+The best way to fix sticky dough is to add more gluten-free flour or bake it for a longer period.

 Why didn’t my gluten-free bread rise?